smordan2/DSCI-LIB350_Greek_Mythology/pages/timeline.md

 ---
-key: value
 title: Timeline
-layout: page-full-width
+layout: timeline
 permalink: /timeline.html
 # a timeline visualization will be added below the content in this file
 ---

-{% include feature/timelinejs.html %}
+## Collection Timeline